-The Sanskrit name for this towel exercise is Dandayamana Janushirasana, but it’s also referred to as Standing Head to Knee Pose.
+The Sanskrit name for this towel exercise is Dandayamana Janushirasana, also called Standing Head to Knee Pose.
 It stretches the hamstring of the elevated leg while developing strength in the supporting leg.
 It also enhances balance and core development.
 Place the towel around the foot of your elevated leg and hold the pose for 1 minute.
-If you’re super bendy you can do it without a towel and just use your hands on your feet instead.
+If you’re super bendy, you can do it without a towel and just use your hands on your feet instead.

 Behind-the-Back Tricep Stretch

 Again, if you’re young and bendy, you can probably reach your hands behind your back and interlace your fingers.
-But if you’re over the age of 50 (particularly if you happen to be a man with muscular development in his torso) the towel will help you reach a full extension so that you can open up those tight shoulders and pectorals.
+But if you’re over 50 (particularly if you happen to be a man with muscular development in his torso), the towel will help you reach a full extension so that you can open up those tight shoulders and pectorals.
 I encourage you to keep mating your pelvis into the floor while doing this towel exercise so that your back doesn’t over-arch.

 Floor Hamstring Stretch

-Technically, you don’t need a towel to do a simple bridge posture.
-However, if you really want to roll those shoulders back underneath you – so that you get a deep stretch in your pecs and deltoids – then a towel can be very helpful.
-Hold this pose for a full minute while breathing slowly and you’ll not only improve your posture but firm your glutes, too.
+You don’t need a towel to do a simple bridge posture.
+However, a towel can be very helpful if you want to roll those shoulders back underneath you – so that you get a deep stretch in your pecs and deltoids.
+Hold this pose for a full minute while breathing slowly, and you’ll also improve your posture and firm your glutes.

 Bent Over Pose

 In yoga, this is called a Standing Separate Leg Stretching Posture.
-Basically, you just separate your legs wide and then bend over at the waist.
-If you want a deep stretch in your hamstrings, keep your legs straight.
+You just separate your legs wide and then bend over at the waist.
+Keep your legs straight if you want a deep stretch in your hamstrings.

 Because this short workout contains a lot of backbends, be sure to finish up your session by entering gently into a 1-minute prayer pose, followed by a 2-minute Shavasana (“corpse” pose).